codefresh-io/cap-docs.codefresh.io/_docs/incubation/hosted-runtime.md

 %}

 #### 1. Provision hosted runtime
-Start hosted-runtime installation with a single-click.
+Start installing the hosted runtime with a single-click.
 Codefresh completes the installation without any further intervention on your part.
 The hosted runtime is provisioned on the Codefresh cluster, and completely managed by Codefresh with automatic version and security upgrades.

 1. Click **Install**.